evenrev1/matlab_npc/README.md

-# NMDphysChem (NPC) Matlab toolbox v0.9
+# NMDphysChem (NPC) Matlab toolbox v1.0
- A toolbox to handle data for and from NMDphyschem, by Jan Even Øie Nilsen.
+ A toolbox to handle data for and from NMDphyschem, By Jan Even Øie Nilsen.
- Last updated: Wed Dec 13 17:42:36 2023 by jan.even.oeie.nilsen@hi.no
+ Last updated: Thu Jul 11 20:18:20 2024 by jan.even.oeie.nilsen@hi.no

  Info and initialization: